zaniar-z/smart-line-briker/README.md

-# 📄 Smart Line Briker
+# 📄 Smart Line Breaker

 A simple and efficient tool for splitting and merging text files, built with Python and PySide6.